konflic/docker_and_kubernetes/2_Manipulating_Containers_with_the_Docker_Client.md

 #### 6) Getting the logs from shutted down container

 In order to get logs from started earlier and shut down container use **logs** command with container id.

-This will not run the container, but get the logs from it.
+This will not run the container, but get logs from it.

 ```bash
 > sudo docker create busybox echo hi there